Lichtjaeger/passport.socketio/README.md

 ### `passport` [function] **optional**:
 Defaults to `require('koa-passport')`.

+---

+>**Note**:
+The following `success` and `fail` functions are slightly different from original passport.socketio.
+Instead of using callbacks to accept/reject the connection, they're now promise based to be more inline with Koa 2's promise/async-await approach.

+---

-### `success` [function] **optional**:
+### `success(ksp)` [function] **optional**:
-Callback which will be called everytime a *authorized* user successfuly connects to your socket.io instance.
+Called everytime an *authorized* user successfuly connects.

+Takes one parameter:

-It takes one parameter - `ksp` which contains user-information from passport, as well as koaSocketPassport related data.
+  * `ksp` which contains user-information from passport, as well as koaSocketPassport related data. (like cookie, sid, session, etc)

-You can throw an error here to reject the connection.
+You can return normally here to accept the connection (default behavior), or throw an error (or return a promise that migh get rejected) to reject the connection.
-You can also return a promise that migh get rejected.

 ```javascript
 function onAuthorizeSuccess(ksp) {
   var user = ksp.user;